Places available for this September. Apply online or call 0330 123 2023.

 Access to high standard of facilities is key to the growth and development of your practice, that’s why we have invested ample time in making your key course areas ones of excellence.
 We continue to develop these areas, the equipment and software you use to match current industry desires, meaning upon graduating from the course, your skillset matches what’s needed.

+You’ll develop traditional hand skills and utilise the latest CNC techniques and machines.
 We also have specialist technicians and demonstrators on site to support and share their knowledge with you as you become a confident, creative, and advanced designer.

-What will I learn?
+What will I study?

-This course embeds furniture design and devising innovating approaches and practices to reflect the exciting developments that define the contemporary furniture industry today.
+This Furniture Design course embeds furniture design and devising innovating approaches and practices to reflect the exciting developments that define the contemporary furniture industry today.
 At the core of this degree is skills and understanding of techniques, materials, historical and cultural contexts, sustainable design and developing a professional profile.

 By working through sequences of contemporary and interdisciplinary projects, you will acquire a wide range of creative and technical skills which enable you to complete design projects from concept to final presentation, and help you become a ground-breaking practitioner of furniture design.